lawlesst/spotify-bot/README.md

 CLIENT_SECRET=xxx
 ```

+Optionally, add `http://lawlesst.github.io/tools/auth-redirect.html` as a redirect URI when configuring your API key.
+This will make it a little easier to read the code and not require you to create your own redirect page.
+If you don't want to use this, just update the `redirect_uri` variable in `authorization.py`.

-Then run `python authorization.py code`.
-This will open a webbrowser where you can authenticate with Spotify, if not already, and then be redirected to a web page (this is a place holder) where you can copy the URL parameter CODE.
+To obtain credentials, run `python authorization.py code`.
+This will open a web browser where you can authenticate with Spotify, if not already, and then be redirected to a web page where you can copy the URL parameter CODE.

 Then run `python authorization.py refresh-token --code <value from the code URL parameter above>`.
 This will obtain the necessary credentials and save them to a file called `.spotify-auth.json` in the current working directory.
 These can be passed the to included client library for authenticating with the API.